Postcard sent from Great Ellingham by Lilian Field to Ada Warren in Higham Bury St Edmunds around 1911

 Who was Ada Warren, the Recipient of the Postcard?

 Ada Ruth Warren was the daughter of the local saddler, Henry Warren and his wife Matilda.
 The 1911 census captures 30 year old unmarried Ada with her 62 year old widowed father, sister Agnes (aged 34) and brother Percy (28) at the Street, Great Ellingham.
-The census gives Ada’s occupation as a Teacher employed by the County Council at Higham.
+The census gives Ada’s occupation as a Teacher employed by the County Council at Higham (Suffolk).

-Both Ada Warren and Annis Field were Pupil Teachers at Great Ellingham Board School for a time between the period 1896-1906 and Lilian during the period between 1906 and 1916.
+Both Ada Warren and Annis Field were Pupil Teachers at Great Ellingham Board School for a time between the period 1896-1906, and Lilian again during the period between 1906 and 1916.
 Given that Ada Warren was around 6 years older than Annis Field, and some 9 years older than Lilian Field, I think it unlikely that the girls were Pupil Teachers at Great Ellingham School at the same time.
 However it is clear from the postcard that they were friends.

 1911 census RG14/11473/122